 Where is your company website hosted?
 Green hosting companies pledge to use renewable energy, plant trees, or offset their carbon footprint.
 Voting with your wallet and switching to green hosting will be a decisive gesture, and will be a badge of honour to display on your website as well.

-Any office can go greener very easily, as these seven small steps show.
+Any office can go greener to be companies.
+It’s very easy.
+Yet as these seven small steps show.
 Once you have completed these and seen the difference that it can make when you are more eco-friendly, you’ll be looking for ways to improve even further.